007kevin/bea/README.md

-# bea
+# Bazel Eclipse Adaptor - Generates Eclipse Artifacts For Bazel Projects

-Bazel Eclipse Adapter - Generates Eclipse Artifacts For Bazel Projects
+Generates Eclipse artifacts (i.e .project / .classpath) for a Bazel workspace to work with Eclipse IDEs (including the language server).